 This course is weighted at .25 as a recognition of the fact that it is more demanding and has more requirements that go beyond those of the standard Precalculus/Trig course.

-Prerequisite: (2520) Algebra 2/Trig, A- or better and teacher recommendation, or (2900) Algebra 2/Trig, B- or better and teacher recommendation.
+Prerequisite: (2520) Algebra 2/Trig, A- or better and teacher recommendation, or (2900 or 2530) Honors Algebra 2/Trig, B- or better and teacher recommendation.